Rhodocactus: Taxonomy

 Rhodocactus was originally described as a subgenus of Pereskia by Alwin Berger, and was raised to a genus in 1936 by Frederik Marcus Knuth.
 The genus was later sunk back into in a broadly defined genus Pereskia.
 Molecular phylogenetic studies from 2005 onwards suggested that when circumscribed in this way, Pereskia was not monophyletic, and consisted of three clades.
 By 2016, each clade was recognized as a separate genus, one of which is Rhodocactus.
-Only the type species of Knuth's circumscription of the genus, Rhodocactus grandifolius, belongs to the clade re-described as Rhodocactus.
+Only the type species of Knuth's circumscription of the genus, Rhodocactus grandifolius, belonged to the clade re-described as Rhodocactus.
 The other species were mostly newly transferred from Pereskia.

 A consensus cladogram from a 2005 study is shown below with the more recent generic assignments added.
 It shows that the three genera are basal to the rest of the cacti.

+In 2025, a major study of the phylogenomics and classification of cacti by De Vos et al. did not recognize Rhodocactus, based on sparse taxon sampling.
+As of April 2026, Plants of the World Online agreed, accepting Rhodocactus as a synonym of Pereskia.

 Species

-As of April 2021, Plants of the World Online accepted the following species: